 My experience of taking my exams with the British Council

 The examinations for LSE that I take are organised by the British Council in Thessaloniki.
 They are always very well organised.
-They hold the exams at an appropriate, quiet venue and always provide us with very helpful and friendly invigilators.
+They hold the exams at a suitable quiet venue and always provide us with very helpful and friendly invigilators.

 What the future holds for me

-I would like to carry on my studies in economics and management.
+I would like to continue my studies in economics and management.
 In the future I believe I will do some sort of economics work for my career, so I’ve been thinking about doing a Master’s at LSE as well, once I finish my first degree.